Content

 Extensions and weaves

-Certain hair care practices, like wearing rollers to bed or using hair treatments with chemical relaxers, can contribute to this form of hair loss.
+Certain hair care practices, like wearing rollers to bed or using hair treatments with chemical relaxers, can also contribute to this form of hair loss.

 If you frequently style your hair in these ways, you might notice early signs of traction alopecia, like: